jasonaden/angular/aio/content/guide/observables.md

 ## Multicasting

-One feature of Observables is they don’t do anything until a subscription happens.
+One feature of Observables is they don�t do anything until a subscription happens.
 In the previous examples, you can see that no event handlers are wired up and no values delivered until you subscribe to the Observable.
 But what happens when there are two subscriptions?
 A typical Observable creates a new, independent execution for each subscribed observer.
 If you have an Observable that keeps a list of subscribers, it can broadcast its values to all of them.
 This is known as multicasting.

-Let’s look at an example, similar to the one above that counts from 1 to 3.
-But in this example we’ll introduce a 1 second delay between each number being emitted:
+Let�s look at an example, similar to the one above that counts from 1 to 3.
+But in this example we�ll introduce a 1 second delay between each number being emitted:

 ```
 function sequenceSubscriber(observer) {